ASAS Student Accommodations Handbook

 Monmouth College is committed to providing a supportive and challenging environment for all students with disabilities who attend the College.

-Monmouth College and the Student Success & Accessibility Services office (SSAS) are committed to providing a supportive and challenging environment for all students with disabilities who attend the College.
-Additionally, the College and the SSAS office will work to provide students with disabilities a learning and community environment that affords them full participation, equal access, and reasonable accommodation of their disabilities.
-The majority of accommodations and services for students with disabilitienare (accademic, housing, ESAs) are coordinated by the SSAS office.
+Monmouth College and the Academic Support and Accessibility Services office (ASAS) are committed to providing a supportive and challenging environment for all students with disabilities who attend the College.
+Additionally, the College and the ASAS office will work to provide students with disabilities a learning and community environment that affords them full participation, equal access, and reasonable accommodation of their disabilities.
+The majority of accommodations and services for students with disabilitienare (accademic, housing, ESAs) are coordinated by the ASAS office.

 Monmouth College provides reasonable and appropriate accommodations or students documented disabilities that severely restricts the individual from doing activities that are of central importance to most people’s daily lives (as amended in 2008).